UtkarshSrivastava05/RoadGeneratorWithoutVehicles/README.md

 From this image we can create a video where Optimus Prime is running on this highway without any fear of hurting any humans.

+### Files
+Test Video: "cut.mp4"
+Python Script for this task: "RoadWithoutVehicles.py" Output of the program: "Highway.jpeg"
+Write-up for this task: "README.md"

 ## References
 1. https://docs.opencv.org/2.4/modules/highgui/doc/reading_and_writing_images_and_video.html